Hmc-1209/Todo_taskAPP_deploy/API/Design/Repo.md

 >]
 >###### Exception handle:
 >User not found -> User with corresponding id does not exist.(404)
+>Reading repo with wrong user id -> Access denied, you are not allowed to read repository from other user.(403)

 >##### POST - /repository/create
 >###### Create new repositorie.